LordSnoosh/SEIR2222/work/w10/d4/02-mern-infrastructure-part-1.md

 - **reportWebVitals.js** (assuming you removed it from index.js)
 - **setupTests.js**

-Leave the **.eslintcache** file because it's an unavoidable part of the latest version of the CRA boilerplate.

 ### **public/index.html**

 Let's not forget to update the `<title>` element in the `<head>` of **index.html**.